 - Right-click a Calculated Item cell value, and select the option you require from the menu.

-Calculated Items on stacked or group dimensions
+Calculated Items on stacked or group Dimensions

 You can add Calculated Items on stacked or grouping Dimensions within a Metric or Table.
 A stacked Dimension is one that is placed on top of another Dimension within the pivot.